The Bear That Couldn't Sleep: Plot

-As autumn draws to a close, and the first gentle blanket of snow covers the great brown forest, Barney Bear happily prepares for his nice long winter's hibernation.
+As autumn draws to a close, and snow covers the forest, Barney Bear prepares for his winter's hibernation.
 But water leaks, a loose shutter, a noisy fire, a teakettle left on, and some stray embers all get in the way and keep him up until spring.

 After Barney puts a "Do Not Disturb until Spring" sign on his front door, he locks it and sets his alarm to go off at Spring.
 When he finally heads to bed, he ties up a leaking root but his hot water bottle starts leaking as well.
 Before he is able to cry about it, the leaky root he tied up also bursts, pouring water all over him.
 Soon afterwards his window bursts open, thanks to the wind, and blows a bunch of snow all over him.
 Barney finally boards the window up, and tries to go to sleep until the fireplace cracks and makes the kettle whistle.

 Barney pulls it from the fire, and the whine dies down, but when he looks at the kettle, it whines again and shoots him in the face with a puff of steam.

 He turns to set the kettle down, but a pair of coals pop and dance into his pajama bottoms.
 He returns to bed, and whenever the coals pop inside his pants, he looks back at the fire angrily to try and hush it.
 He climbs into bed, entirely unaware of the smoke pouring out of his bottom.
 But, soon enough, he starts to sniff and smell the smoke, and after a good doubletake, he finally understands it is coming from him.
 However, he is too late, and the coals pop loudly and sharply under his backside, and he is sent flying in a cloud of smoke towards the ceiling, and then back down roughly onto his bed.
 He runs to find some way to put out the fire as alarms blare on the soundtrack, and finally, he decides to unlock his front door, and then zips to the nearest snowhill and soothes his burnt rear in the calming snow.